How to Keep Your Hardworking Lungs Healthy

 Risk factors for lung cancer include:

-• Smoking: Your risk grows with the number of cigarettes you smoke each day and the number of years you have smoked.
+• Smoking and vaping: Your risk grows with the amount you smoke each day and the number of years you have smoked.
 Quitting at any age can cut your risk of getting lung cancer.

 • Exposure to secondhand smoke: Your risk increases if you're exposed to secondhand smoke.
-Avoid areas where people smoke.
+Avoid being around people who are smoking.

 • Radiation therapy: If you've had radiation to the chest for some other type of cancer, you may have a higher chance of developing lung cancer.

-• Exposure to asbestos: Workplace exposure to asbestos can raise your risk of having lung cancer.
+• exposure to asbestos can raise your risk of having lung cancer.
 So can being around other substances known to cause cancer, like arsenic, chromium and nickel.
 The risk is even higher if you are also a smoker.

 • Family history: People with a parent, sibling or child with lung cancer have a raised risk of the disease.